Kitchen robots will obviate the need for processed and industrialized food that has devastating consequences for our health.

 - Fish and moist starches (like rice) are easier to digest, especially when adding natural oils or fats.
 (Low quantities.)

-Street food can be very tasty.
-But it is advisable to avoid prepared and processed street food, especially fried dishes.
+Street food can be delicious.
+But avoiding prepared and processed street food, especially fried dishes, is advisable.
 (The oil is often recycled)

 Food stands - Try to minimize eating processed & fried food in food stands.

 - Hotdogs, hamburgers, and all fried food are not recommended.
 (Processed food with the risk of recycled hydrogenated trans-fats.)

 - Bagels, Sandwiches, and cold dishes made of raw unprocessed vegetables and fruit are safer.

 - Drinking in fresh juice stands is recommended; freshly squeezed juice has many health benefits.

 No fast-food chains will be left based on industrialized and processed food within a few decades.
 Instead, robots will prepare and serve healthy food.